SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/glossary/glossary_dataform.md

 -1|**N/A**|print a newline (used for formatting)

 also, the **first word** of the image data contains the **end address** in its data word.

+## PLRLE

+A decendant of CPRLE, PLRLE is an advanced, **9-trit RGB tritmap compression format**, complete with lossy & lossless compression modes, and a combined decoder/renderer with basic scaling support. works with the **SBTGA** Plotter (mode 30)